Summer Heather – Perfect for year round color

-Summer flowering heather can be easy care.
+Summer flowering heather can be easy care

 Watering well the first year is critical.
 If heather plants dry out to the point of wilting, even just a little bit, they will die.
 There is no rescuing it with water and having it “perk up” as many other plants will do.
 When the tiny fine foliage wilts or dries the plant stops taking in water with its roots.
-The best time to plant is fall.
-A designer pal plants her heathers in pure barkdust.
-I’ve done this and had excellent results as long as it was on a slope.
-Don’t try this on a flat landscape.
+Avoid this first year problem and take advantage of the benefits of a fall planting.
+You still have to water carefully the first summer after a fall planting but it is not so edgy.

 Pruning is important and easy.
 The most important year for pruning is the second spring after you have planted the plant.
 Prune before new growth starts.
 You must trim to just above the previous years wood; trim too much and you will have ugly holes in your plants that may never fill in.
 Avoid pruning late in fall or winter.